RobAntunes/Skye/README.md

 ### Server-side Reactivity

-Tres.js Server introduces a novel concept of server-side reactivity.
+Skye Server introduces a novel concept of server-side reactivity.
 This allows you to maintain reactive state on the server, which can be useful for various purposes such as caching, real-time updates, or session management.

 ```typescript
 const createReactiveMiddleware = () => {